share-ready video preset

 FallbackFrame capture

-The route starts from a compact share preset while keeping browser container support visible, because preview and export are not the same promise.
+The page starts from a compact share preset while keeping browser container support visible, because preview and export are not the same promise.

 Preferred outputBrowser dependent

-Practical guidanceThe current environment does not credibly support a reliable local export path for this workflow, and the UI keeps that explicit.
+GuidanceThis environment does not provide a reliable local export path for this workflow.

 InputAny previewable source

-The first concern is reliable preview and inspection, not a fake promise of universal decode.
+The first step is reliable preview and inspection, not universal decode.

 Best output pathBrowser dependent

-Preview, output container, and fallback paths are shown separately.
+Preview, output container, and alternate outputs are shown separately.

-The state is normalized across routes: full workflow, partial workflow, preview only, fallback available, or unsupported.
+Status stays consistent across pages: full workflow, partial workflow, preview only, alternative available, or unsupported.

 Queue